Learn to Study for Free Online in 2021

-You can find some of the free best online business courses at EdX, as well as free graphic design courses.
+You can find some of the free best online business courses at EdX, as well as free graphic design courses among their free online courses for adults.
 The provider has been around since 2012, and enjoys extensive links with prominent universities like Harvard and MIT.
 They also cover many topics that other providers tend to neglect.
 There are over 20 million students enrolled at EdX now, a sign that it is providing the kind of courses in which people are interested.

 The vast majority of courses at EdX are not free, but don’t let this put you off.
-The wide range of topic s that they cover, along with the general accessibility of the platform, means that you can benefit from a wide range of educational opportunities.
+The wide range of topics that they cover, along with the general accessibility of the platform, means that you can benefit from an extensive range of educational opportunities.
 Their courses cover a wide range of subject areas in topics such as business, computer science and marketing.
 You can also find plenty of courses in food and nutrition, marketing and personal development.